holochain/docs-pages/src/pages/quick-start/project-structure.md

 20 directories, 43 files
 ```

-You can enter the Holochain nix-shell and immediately start developing your hApp.
+You can enter the Holonix shell and immediately start developing your hApp.